saikiran-gutla/Bopbo-Assignment/README.md

 Install requirements : Navigate to~~~~ requirements file path and execute the following command. pip install -r requirements.txt

 Note: Most of the unnecessary files are ignored in the .gitignore file, they are generated automatically on running the project.
+For security constraints , specified temporary authentication code for gdrive.